rhysmoggs/ms3-final-cocktails/TESTING.md

 <img src="cocktails/documentation/screenshots/jshint.png">

-- JSHint returned these warnings.
+- JSHint returned these warnings prior to creating the forms.js file in response to a console issue found here ()[].
 They were addressed and cleared once ran through JSHint again.

+script.js - no errors found

+forms.js - no errors found

 ## Testing Original User Stories